-Closing date 9:00am Monday 3rd May 2021

-Shortlisting w/c 17th MayInterviews w/c 28th June

-Competencies For the full list of competencies, see Annex 4

-Remuneration £308 per day and £154 per half day

-Time Commitment Members are likely to be required to sit on a panel every four-six weeks on average, subject to numbers of cases needing decisions.
-Panel meetings are scheduled to last either a full or half-day satisfactory appraisal on completion of 18 months'

-Duration of appointment An initial period of up to three years, subject to a service dedicated email address:

-Application Process Applications must only be submitted through the BSB's
+0 0 0 Closing date Shortlisting Interviews 9:00am Monday 1 August 2022 w/c 30 August w/c 26 September Competencies For the full list of competencies, see Annex 4 Remuneratic n £308 per day and £154 per half day Time Commi tment Members are likely to be required to sit on a panel every six to eight weeks on average, subject to the number of cases needing decisions.
+Panel meetings are scheduled to last either a full or half-day.
+Duration of a appointment An initial period of up to three years, subject to a satisfactory appraisal on completion of 18 months' service.
+Application I Process ocessApplications must only be submitted through the BSB's dedicated email address: IDBapplications@BarStandardsBoard.org.uk Contact Jeanette Fordyce-Harvey at JFordyce-Harvey@BarStandardsBoard.org.uk or telephone number 0207 611 1422

-BSBapplications@BarStandardsBoard.org.uk

-Contact Jeanette Fordyce-Harvey at

-JFordyce-Harvey@BarStandardsBoard.org.uk or

-telephone number 0207 611 1422